 Dr. Naddeo specializes in the intellectual and cultural history of early modern Europe, especially Italy.
 In particular, she is interested in the advent of the metropolis and its significance for the social sciences in the seventeenth and eighteenth centuries.
 As her case study, Dr. Naddeo has taken the capital city of Naples, which was the single largest metropolitan community in Europe around 1600 and a laboratory of the human sciences throughout the early modern period.
-Presently, she is preparing for publication a book manuscript, titled Birth of a Metropolis: The Open City and the Social Sciences in Naples, 1650--1800, and she is completing the research for an allied project on the political career of an early theorist of the metropolitan question, titled State Secrets for the Public Sphere: Giuseppe Maria Galanti, the Demand for Political Accountability and the Emergence of Statistics in Enlightenment Italy.
+Presently, she is preparing for publication a book manuscript, titled Birth of a Metropolis: The Open City and the Social Sciences in Naples, 1650--1800, and she is completing the research for an allied project on the political career of an early theorist of the metropolitan question, Giuseppe Maria Galanti, who was an early practitioner of statistics in Enlightenment Italy.
 Dr. Naddeo has already published on wide-ranging topics regarding early modern Naples and Enlightenment Italy.
 Her first book, a study of the Neapolitan philosopher Giambattista Vico that posited his famously early theory of developmentalism in relation to the new jurisprudence formulated to adjudicate inequities among members of his own metropolitan community, was published by Cornell in 2011 and won the prestigious Barzun Prize in 2012.
-She has further published numerous articles on sundry topics in peer-reviewed journals, such as Modern Intellectual History (forthcoming), the Journal of Modern Italian Studies, Eighteenth-Century Studies, Imago Mundi and Radical History Review.
+She has further published numerous articles on sundry topics in peer-reviewed journals, such as Modern Intellectual History, the Journal of Modern Italian Studies, Eighteenth-Century Studies, Imago Mundi and Radical History Review.
 Dr. Naddeo has publicly presented her work at both national and international research institutions, including Cambridge University, the American Academy in Rome, the Cini Foundation in Venice, the Centro Nazionale di Ricerca in Naples, the Conference of the International Society of Eighteenth-Century Studies, the Stanford Humanities Center, the Clark Library at UCLA, the Newberry Library of Chicago, Columbia University, NYU and the Graduate Center.
 For the support of her scholarship she has been awarded numerous fellowships and grants, among which number the Rome Prize in Renaissance and Early Modern Italian Studies, a NEH at the Newberry Library, a Stanford Humanities Fellowship and a Fulbright.

 Ph.D.
 The University of Chicago